 This article is part of the series "A Moment in History" where we honor those who have contributed to the growth of medical knowledge in the areas of anatomy, medicine, surgery, and medical research.

-Original image in the public domain, courtesy of Images from the History of Medicine
+Original image in the Public Domain courtesy of Wikipedia

 - Details